scott-volteo/KillerPortals/guidebook.md

 In the usability studies we ran, participants struggled to complete their orders.
 They specifically pointed out that the forms felt really long and confusing for each menu item they wanted to add.
 How might we improve the form inputs to make it more approachable for guests?

 1. Open the Hamburger catalog item from the Maintain Items Application Module
-1. Delete the Toppings checkbox variables from the item.
+1. Delete all the Toppings checkbox variables from the item.
 1. Create a new variable and set it up as follows Field | Value
     ------|-------